SAP/cgo-ase/README.md

 The headers are provided in the `includes` folder.

-Aside from the shard object the cgo driver has no special requirements other than Go standard library and the third part modules listed in `go.mod`, e.g.  `github.com/SAP/go-dblib`.
+Aside from the shared object the cgo driver has no special requirements other than Go standard library and the third party modules listed in `go.mod`, e.g.  `github.com/SAP/go-dblib`.

 ## Download